torisan-unya/AI-Novel-Prompt-Hybrid/academic-paper/02_extended-framework-validation.md

 ## 2. Literature Review

 Existing works like Licklider (1960)[2] on man-computer symbiosis and Brynjolfsson & McAfee (2014)[3] on economic implications of human-machine collaboration provide foundational context.
 Recent empirical studies, such as Amershi et al. (2019)[4] on human-AI interaction guidelines and Bansal et al. (2019)[5] on mental models in team performance, emphasize trust and complementary expertise.
-To address gaps, we incorporate 2024-2025 findings: e.g., ChatGPT enhances creativity by 15% on average but can amplify fixation bias (Nature Human Behaviour 2024[14]; Science Advances 2025[15]); human-GenAI collaboration improves task performance but may undermine long-term psychological growth (Scientific Reports, 2025[16]); synergies in co-creativity across levels (arXiv 2411.12527[17]); and cases where human-AI combinations underperform the best individual (MIT Sloan 2024[18]).
+To address gaps, we incorporate 2024-2025 findings: e.g., ChatGPT enhances creativity by 15% on average but can amplify fixation bias (Nature Human Behaviour 2024[14]; Science Advances 2025[15]); human-GenAI collaboration improves task performance but undermines long-term psychological growth (Scientific Reports, 2025[16]); synergies in co-creativity across levels (arXiv 2411.12527[17]); and cases where human-AI combinations underperform the best individual (MIT Sloan 2024[18]).
 These inform X-CII's synergy metrics, balancing enhancement with risks like bias fixation.

 ---